JaimieHemmings/HTML-CSS-Project/README.md

 - The Code Institute README template was used as the basis for the creation of this project's README file.

 ### Media

+[Unsplash](https://unsplash.com/) Was used to source images used across the site.

 ## Acknowledgements